Homstølvatn

-Homstølvatnet or Eptevatn is a lake in the far western part of the municipality of Froland in Agder county, Norway.
-It is located about 12 km east of the village of Byglandsfjord (in Bygland municipality) and about 16 km northwest of the village of Mykland in Froland.
+Homstølvatn or Eptevatn is a lake in the far western part of Froland Municipality in Agder county, Norway.
+It is located about 12 km east of the village of Byglandsfjord (in Bygland Municipality) and about 16 km northwest of the village of Mykland in Froland Municipality.

 The lake was expanded in 1973 when a dam was built at the south end of the lake Eptevatn for the purposes of hydroelectric power generation.
-The dam made the lake larger so that it now includes the formerly separate lake Homstølvatnet as one large lake.
+The dam made the lake larger so that it now includes the formerly separate lake Homstølvatn as one large lake.
 The lake is now 3.92 km2 large and it holds about 44 Mm3 as a reservoir for the power station.